In Conversation With Hornbill Harcel

 LiFT: Where do you see yourself ten years down the line in the world of literature?

 Hornbill Harcel: The world of literature is ever-changing.
 One cannot anticipate where the winds will carry it.
-I only hope to become more poised and refined in my writing down the years.
-I wish to publish something in my mother language.
-That is one goal I hope I could accomplish over the years.
+I only hope to become more poised and refined in my writing over the years.

 LiFT: How much do you think marketing or quality of a book is necessary to promote a particular book and increase its readers?

 Hornbill Harcel: The marketing and quality of a book are necessary to promote a book.
 There is a well-known adage among chefs, “You eat with your eyes first”.
 I think the same could be said for books as well.
-We should not judge a book by its cover but it is a gripping factor in attracting an audience.
+Yet I believe that the quality of the book content is not determined by its cover or the section it sits in the bookstore.
+However, it is a gripping factor in attracting an audience.

 LiFT: What is the message you want to spread among folks with your writings?

 Hornbill Harcel: I think there is a lack of empathy and understanding among people.
-We are creatures of conflict and we all sort ways to be dominant and be heard above others.
+We are creatures of conflict and sort ways to be dominant and be heard above others.
 We are stubborn in our understanding of the world.
-There is more Grey in the world than there is Black and White.
-We could be a hero from one perspective but deem a villain in the eyes of another.
+There is more ‘gray’ in the world than there is ‘black’ and ‘white’.
+We could be a hero from one perspective but deemed a villain in the eyes of another.
 We judge others based on one corner of a page neglecting the whole book.
 This is something that cannot be eradicated.
-But if we all become more open to accepting others and understanding their viewpoints, we might be able to understand ourselves better.
-If there is one message folks could take with my writing is that WE ARE NOT ALONE.
-If there is no one willing to hear your story, I will hear your story because it needs to be heard and the world needs to understand.
+But if we all become more open to accepting others and understanding their viewpoints, we might be able to understand ourselves better and that I feel is the point of books.

 LiFT: What do you do apart from writing?